 The number of horns a rhino has depends on its species.
 White, black, and Sumatran rhinos have two horns—a small horn in the back and a much larger one in the front.
 Javan and greater one-horned rhinos each only have one horn.

 How many tusks does an Indian rhinoceros have?

 Rhinos do not have tusks like elephants.
 Instead, they have horns (or one horn, in the case of the Indian rhino).
 While both tusks and horns are traded as medicine and used to make decorative items, they’re made of different materials.
 Tusks are ivory, and rhino horns are keratin, the same protein as human hair and fingernails.

 Indian rhinos are grazers, meaning the bulk of their diet is made up of grasses.
 They have a prehensile lip that allows them to grasp plants and bite accurately.
 In addition to grasses, greater one-horned rhinos will also eat leaves, branches from shrubs and trees, and various fruits.
 Because they spend a lot of time near watering holes, Indian rhinos sometimes eat aquatic plants.

 The greater one-horned rhino usually lives for around 40 years in the wild.

 What does an Indian rhino look like?

 Like all rhinos, the Indian rhinoceros is grey in colour.
 They have thick skin with folds, often near joints, that make their bodies look segmented.
 They are the largest rhino species and can weigh between 1,800 kilograms to 2,700 kilograms.
-They stand two metres high at the shoulder, and their body length can reach almost four metres.
-Unlike the African rhino species, the Indian rhino only has one horn, which can reach up to 60 centimetres in length.
+They stand two meters high at the shoulder, and their body length can reach almost four meters.
+Unlike the African rhino species, the Indian rhino only has one horn, which can reach up to 60 centimeters in length.

 How many Indian rhinos are left?